Kia EV5: Morocco

 The EV5 was launched in Morocco on 5 September 2024.

+Asia

+Korea

+The EV5 was launched in South Korea on 3 September 2025.
+In Korea, it is offered with the 81.4 kWh nickel manganese cobalt (NMC) battery pack produced by CATL, and assembled in the Gwangju Plant in South Korea for the domestic and export markets.

 Pakistan

 The EV5 was launched in Pakistan on 25 October 2024.
 In Pakistan, it is available in two variants: Air (2WD) and Earth (AWD).

+Philippines

+The EV5 was launched in the Philippines on 9 April 2026, imported from China with two variants: GL (64.2 kWh) and GLS (88.1 kWh).

 Singapore

 The EV5 was introduced in Singapore at the 2025 Singapore Motor Show on 8 January 2025, and was confirmed to be the first Kia model to be assembled at the Hyundai Motor Group Innovation Center Singapore (HMGICS) facility.
 The EV5 was launched in Singapore on 29 May 2025, with three trim levels: Air, Earth and GT Line.
-The Air trim use the 64.2 kWh battery pack, while the Earth and GT Line use the 88.1 kWh battery pack.
-The Air and Earth trims with a power output less than 110 kW eligible for the cheaper Category A Certificate of Entitlement (COE) bracket, while the GT Line trim is eligible for the Category B bracket.
+The Air trim uses the 64.2 kWh battery pack, while the Earth and GT Line use the 88.1 kWh battery pack.
+The Air and Earth trims with a power output less than 110 kW are eligible for the cheaper Category A Certificate of Entitlement (COE) bracket, while the GT Line trim is eligible for the Category B bracket.